QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_3.rst

-Barro’s 1979 :cite:`Barro1979` model is about a government that borrows and lends in order to help it minimize an intertemporal measure of distortions caused by taxes.
+Barro’s 1979 :cite:`Barro1979` model is about a government that borrows and lends in order to help it minimize an intertemporal measure of distortions caused by taxes

 Technically, Barro’s 1979 :cite:`Barro1979` model looks a lot like a consumption smoothing model

 Our generalizations of his 1979 model will also look